abgoyal/ShellToolsApplet/README.md

 to start adding your own custom tools.

 ShellTools recreates the menu each time the icon is clicked in the Cinnamon panel.
-It re-reads the list of tools from `tools.json.in` when it builds the menu.
-So all you need to do to see any changes you made to the `tools.json.in`, is to wait up to 15 seconds and then click the applet icon.
+It re-reads the list of tools from `tools.ini` when it builds the menu.
+So all you need to do to see any changes you made to the `tools.ini`, is to wait up to 15 seconds and then click the applet icon.

 This allow quite a few fancy tricks.
 Read on.

-## Editing tools.json.in
+## Editing tools.ini

-The sample `tools.json.in` file included with applet demonstrates various ways of creating your own custom tools.
+The sample `tools.ini` file included with applet demonstrates various ways of creating your own custom tools.
 It demonstrates eight different types of tool entries.

-The entire `tools.json.in` file is a valid json-encoded array.
-It should be formatted cleanly, as it is being parsed later in bash, not with a proper json parser.
-Do not place extraneous content in this file.
-Standard "//" prefixed comments are fine.
-Do __not__ include '~' anywhere as it has special meaning!

-Going through each line in `tools.json.in` (listed above):
+Going through each line in `tools.ini` (listed above):

 - Lines 2 & 3: These are the basic shortcut-like entries.
 Each entry is a 2-element JSON array.
   The first element is a string that will become the label of the corresponding menu item.